All Episodes

 I'm doing it right now.

-Uh that's part of being a talk show host.
+That's part of being a talk show host.

-We're messing around.
+You know, we're messing around.

 But, you know, how is it from Richard Jewell on they've been wrong?

-The Smolette case, wrong.
+The Smollett case, wrong.

-Why did they why did they go out and rush to judgment and and beat up, beat the living crap out of a 16 year old kid and call him a racist when in truth this kid handled himself perfectly.
+The Covington kid, Nicholas Sandman, why did they go out and rush to judgment and beat up, beat the living crap out of a 16-year-old kid and call him a racist when in truth, this kid handled himself perfectly?

 I would never be able to do what he did under those circumstances.